openlawteam/docs/docs/getting-started-overview/README.md

 ---
 meta:
   - name: description
-    content: TODO update as necessary.
-We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
+    content: We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
 ---

-# Overview of Rest API, JavaScript and Scala Library

-_Everything below is existing content._

 # Getting Started

-We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
-To learn more about our shared libraries, please read the [OpenLaw core overview](/openlaw-core/).
+We're excited to provide you the open source resources to integrate and build on the OpenLaw protocol.
+To learn more about the technical details of our shared libraries, please read the [OpenLaw core overview](/openlaw-core/).

-## JavaScript
+## JavaScript (openlaw-client)

-To use OpenLaw core and our APIClient library in your JavaScript project, you can use our [npm package](https://www.npmjs.com/package/openlaw).
+To use OpenLaw core and our APIClient library in your JavaScript project, you can use our [openlaw npm package](https://www.npmjs.com/package/openlaw).

 ```sh
 $ npm install openlaw --save